Article V – Appeals

 Section 2: Appeal Procedures

 A. The respondent student or student organization, or the complainant, may appeal any decision reached as a result of a Conduct Board or administrative hearing to the dean of students or designee.

 B. All appeals must be filed in writing within seven calendar days of receiving the written outcome.
 The appeal should consist of a plain, concise, and complete written statement outlining the grounds for appeal and all relevant information to substantiate the basis for the appeal.

 C. Respondents should submit the appeal via the link found in their hearing results letter within seven calendar days of receiving the written outcome.
-Complainants should submit appeals directly to the director of student conduct within seven calendar days of receiving the written outcome.
-The director of student conduct will forward the appeal and the conduct file to the dean of students (except violations of Article II, Section C1).
+Complainants should submit appeals directly to the student conduct officer within seven calendar days of receiving the written outcome.
+The student conduct officer will forward the appeal and the conduct file to the dean of students (except violations of Article II, Section C1).
 All appeals concerning violations of Article II, Section C1 (academic misconduct) shall be forwarded to the vice president for academic affairs and dean of faculty.